bentedder/itslanguage-demo/README.md

 5. Resize browser window using dev tools to test responsiveness

 ### Things to note
+* Breakpoint is set at iPad level (1023px and below)
 * Most of the application is built with stateless functional components
 * Most of the css is in styled-components, with one or two override exceptions
 * Flexbox is used throughout, with some guesses taken based on mocks for how layout should be